radkum/ps-parser/README.md

 ## TODO
+VERSION 0.0.1
 + parse each powershell variant -  DONE
++ support for each expression -  DONE
+- improve evaluation of pipelines, to handle 'redirections', more commands, etc
-- extend parser to handle all defined syntax: classes, -and or -or operators, all statements, file_redirection_operator, merging_redirection_operator, format_operator, label, trap, try catch, finnally
+- extend parser to handle all statements
+- add deobfuscation() function to return evaluated script
+- add function() to filter out token from script

+VERSION 0.1.0
-- handle special variables ($$, $^, $?, $_) and environemtns
+- handle special variables ($$, $^, $?, $_), environment variables, global and local variables
+- eval all statemets, eg. preparse functions and later try to call it
 - instead of compilation feature flag, add option to Parser construction .with_culture("en-US)
-- add option to use predefined variables or system variables
 - deal with letter case agnostic powershell
+- make parser no_std